example42/puppet-tp/README.md

 ### Getting started with tp

-Tiny Puppet is typically used in profiles, custom classes where we place the code we need to manage applications in the way we need.
+Tiny Puppet is typically used in profiles, custom classes where we place the code we need to manage applications in the way we need, or directlt via Hiera data.

 This is a simple case, where the content of a configuration file is based on a template with custom values.